bitovi/academy/src/technology-consulting/7-setting-expectations.md

 - How do you ensure all changes in project scope are accurately documented?

-### Long-term strategies for managing expectations

-Developing long-term strategies for managing client expectations can lead to more sustainable and successful project outcomes.

-- **Build strong client relationships:** Develop strong, trust-based relationships with clients to facilitate smoother negotiations in the future.
-This involves consistent communication, reliability, and demonstrating a commitment to their success.
-- **Implement feedback mechanisms:** Set up systems to continuously gather feedback and improve how expectations are managed.
-This can be through post-project reviews or regular client surveys.
-- **Focus on continuous professional development:** Encourage ongoing skill development in consultancy, negotiation, and project management for yourself and your team.
-This can be through workshops, training sessions, or professional courses.

-Questions to reflect:

-- How do you build and maintain strong, trust-based relationships with clients?

 ## Balancing progress and oversight

 There will always be a tradeoff between moving a project forward and getting sign-off from a client or stakeholder.
 You may often deal with clients who say they want to be involved in many layers of decisions but they are so busy or non-responsive that progress becomes blocked waiting for their approvals.

 We’ve found the best practice for balancing these concerns is to optimize for progress, but give stakeholders plenty of opportunities to weigh in or course correct.
 In other words, in most cases, move forward with your best judgement, but visibly document your course via emails or tickets, in a way where clients can step in if they desire.

----

-Navigating the balance between making forward progress and maintaining stakeholder oversight is a critical skill for consultants.
-Achieving this balance ensures that projects move forward efficiently while keeping key stakeholders informed and engaged.
-This module will provide strategies and best practices to help you master this balance, ensuring successful project outcomes and satisfied clients.

 ### Get to know the stakeholders